Fouke Monster: The Legend of Boggy Creek (1972)

 The story of Bobby Ford's encounter with the Fouke Monster was the subject of a 1972, docudrama horror film, The Legend of Boggy Creek (initially titled Tracking the Fouke Monster), which played in movie and drive-in theaters around the country.
 It was written by Earl E. Smith and directed by Charles B. Pierce.
 The part of Bobby Ford was played by Glenn Carruth and the part of Elizabeth Ford was played by Bunny Dees.
-Fouke Garage owner Willie E. Smith, on whose land three-toed footprints were found, starred as himself.
+Willie E. Smith, on whose land three-toed footprints were found, starred as himself.
 Many characters were named after the people who played them.
 Much of the film was shot on location in Fouke and nearby Texarkana, though some scenes also were filmed in Shreveport, Louisiana.
 Most of the cast were local people or Texarkana college students.
 The film is believed to have cost $160,000 to make.
 It grossed $20 million at the box office.